M3 Parkway railway station: Train services

-Bus Services
+Bus services

-The station is no longer served by any buses.
+The station is not served by any bus routes.

 Station name

 There was uncertainty over the station's name, as it variously appears as Pace M3, M3 Park and Ride, and Pace (M3 Park and Ride).
 Unlike the preceding Dunboyne station, there was no previous station at this location.
 Since the Summer of 2010, signs in the station display the current name M3 Parkway.